aerial coordinator | stunt pilot | aviation speaker

-He has flown over 3,000 low level aerobatic shows in nine different types of aircraft, from a T6, P51 Mustang, F8F Bearcat, Pitts Special, Bellanca Super Viking, Christian Eagle, to the world's smallest jet, BD-5J.
-During his tenure his performances in (7) different aircraft at EAA AirVenture in Oshkosh, Wisconsin is extraordinary.
+He has flown over 3,000 low level aerial performances, in nine different types of aircraft, from a T6, P51 Mustang, F8F Bearcat, Pitts Special, Bellanca Super Viking, Christen Eagle, to the world's smallest jet, BD-5J.
+During his tenure his flights in (7) different aircraft at EAA AirVenture in Oshkosh, Wisconsin is extraordinary.
 He has logged 17,000+ hours in over 300 different types of aircraft.

 Filming in remote locations from the mountains of New Zealand, rainforests of Australia, volcanoes of Costa Rica, waterfalls of Argentina, beaches of Thailand, valleys of Hawaii and deserts of Mexico, presented a few crosschecks but there was always an element of fun.

 Working with directors and producers to assist with their on-screen vision takes methodical planning, knowledge and a visionary.
 Knowing the aircraft, its limitations and your own limits to capture a scene in a safe environment is indispensable.
 As a stunt pilot and aerial coordinator, Corkey has designed and delivered on numerous aerial action one shots!
 Meaning you get it right on the first and only shot.
-While filming Face Off, he crashes an executive jet through closed hangar doors destroying the set.
+While filming Face Off, he crashes an executive jet through closed hangar doors destroying the set and nails the money shot.
 This stunt left no options for take 2!

 Taking off in the crocodile infested Daintree River always came with the thought.
 Don't think there are no crocodiles in there just because the water is calm.
 Transferring a stunt woman from the float of the plane onto a running horse, timing had to be precise and with impeccable trust and teamwork.